braineatingmachines/braineatingmachines.github.io/_posts/2026-06-05-founders-vs-future-edition.md

 featured: false
 ---

-Now that the world finals are done, and the dust around FUTURE vs FOUNDERS has settled, we reached out to the folks at FIRST Mid-Atlantic to get an understanding around what are they planning to support for the upcoming seasons for 2026-27
+Now that the world finals are done, and the dust around [UNEARTHED 2025-26](https://braineatingmachines.com/news/2025/08/15/first-lego-league-season-2025-26/) has settled, we can look at the next season.

+In preparation for 2026-27, we reached out to the folks at FIRST Mid-Atlantic to get an understanding around Founders vs Futures Edition support for the upcoming seasons for 2026-27

+### Response from Mid-Atlantic
 > We do not plan to hold Futures Edition events this year.
 We might host one event within FMA,  if there is enough interest, but nothing on a large scale.
 Our plans are to host just Founders Edition events this year.
 >
 > Final event dates will be released in September.
 At this time, it is our plan to hold events on the weekend before Thanksgiving as we have done in the past.